CambioML/pykoi-rlhf-finetuned-transformers/README.md

-# :whale2: pykoi: Active learning in one unified interface :ocean:!
+# 🎏 pykoi: Active learning in one unified interface

+[pykoi](https://www.cambioml.com/pykoi/) is an open-source python library for LLMs providing a unified interface for data & feedback collection, RLHF, and model comparisons.

-## :seedling: Installation
+## Installation
 To get started with `pykoi`, you can choose to one of following compute options: CPU (e.g. your laptop) or GPU (e.g. EC2).

 ### Option 1: CPU (e.g. your laptop)